DARIAEngineering/dcaf_case_management/README.md

 For detailed instructions on how to get the code running, including Rails and MongoDB, please refer to [our setup documentation](https://github.com/colinxfleming/dcaf_case_management/blob/master/docs/SETUP.md).

-#### Bonus Points / Optional stuff if you need to wrench on the SSO

-We can use Google SSO for login, but setting it up requires a few more hoops to jump through.
-You'll need to:

-* Obtain values for the following from @colinxfleming or @DarthHater
-* Define the environment variables `DCAF_GOOGLE_KEY` and `DCAF_GOOGLE_SECRET`.
-On OSX or linux, you can do this by two lines variables to your `.bash_profile` (or whatever you use):
-    - `export DCAF_GOOGLE_KEY='public key for Google SSO API'`
-    - `export DCAF_GOOGLE_SECRET='secret key for Google SSO API'`

-Once you've done this, Sign In with Google functionality should start working for you.
-(We mock this in test environments, so you don't have to worry about that.)

-BUT WAIT!
-What about Docker?!
-Never fear, these environment variables will get passed through to the docker image if you are using docker-compose up.

-### Cloud9

-If you don't currently have Rails installed (or are on Windows), Cloud9 makes things WAY easier by letting you skip installation of Rails and MongoDB.

-* Sign into `https://c9.io/` and create a new workspace
-* Clone from `git@github.com:{your_github_username}/dcaf_case_management.git` and select the Rails option
-* The terminal at the bottom of your new workspace will have a warning message saying "ruby-2.3.1 is not installed.
-To install do: `rvm install ruby-2.3.1`".
-Run that command to install the necessary version of Ruby.
-* Next, install the bundler gem by entering `gem install bundler` in the terminal.
-* Install MongoDB by entering `sudo apt-get install -y mongodb-org`.
-* Once MongoDB is installed, run `bundle install` in the terminal
-* Open another terminal tab, and enter `mongod --bind_ip=$IP --nojournal` to start MongoDB
-* Pop back to the previous tab and run `rake db:seed` to populate your database with test data
-* Hit the `Run Project` button up top.
-(If the button is unresponsive, you may need select **Run -> Run With -> Rails Default** from the dropdown.)
-* Check out the URL it's running on!
-You're all set!

 ## For designers (Team lead: @mebates, user testing lead: @eheintzelman)

 The design team primarily drafts out the application layouts and works with user testers and case managers on specing out how features should work.

 The design team has created a working InVision prototype for iteration, [here](https://projects.invisionapp.com/share/6757W6WFJ).
 We need help furthering the wireframes in InVision beyond the "Submit Pledge" button, as well as resolving questions raised by user testing.